Solid nitrogen: Helium

-Solid nitrogen can dissolve 2 mole % helium under pressure in its disordered phases such as the γ-phase.
-Under higher pressure 9 mol% helium, He can react with ε-nitrogen to form a hexagonal birefringent crystalline van der Waals compound.
+Solid nitrogen can dissolve 2 mole % helium under pressure in its disordered phases, such as the γ-phase.
+Under higher pressure, 9 mol% helium can react with ε-nitrogen to form a hexagonal birefringent crystalline van der Waals compound.
 The unit cell contains 22 nitrogen atoms and 2 helium atoms.
 It has a volume of 580 Å^{3} for a pressure of 11 GPa decreasing to 515 Å^{3} at 14 GPa.
 It resembles the ε-phase.
 At 14.5 GPa and 295 K the unit cell has space group P6_{3}/m and a=7.936 Å c=9.360 Å. At 28 GPa a transition happens in which the orientation of N_{2} molecules becomes more ordered.
 When the pressure on He(N_{2})_{11} exceeds 135 GPa the substance changes from clear to black, and takes on an amorphous form similar to η-N_{2}.

 Methane

-Solid nitrogen can crystallise with some solid methane included.
+Solid nitrogen can crystallise with some solid methane (CH_{4}) included.
 At 55 K the molar percentage can range up to 16.35% CH_{4}, and at 40 K only 5%.
 In the complementary situation, solid methane can include some nitrogen in its crystals, up to 17.31% nitrogen.
 As the temperature drops, less methane can dissolve in solid nitrogen, and in α-N_{2} there is a major drop in methane solubility.
 These mixtures are prevalent in outer Solar System objects such as Pluto that have both nitrogen and methane on their surfaces.
 At room temperature there is a clathrate of methane and nitrogen in 1:1 ratio formed at pressures over 5.6 GPa.